falconx/encounter-react/README.md

 11. [x] Redraw marker icons after picking up a presence.
 12. [ ] Make menu overlay follow the user position.
 13. [x] Don't allow pickup of already found presences.
+14. [ ] Currently we allow the user to pickup a presence that is anywhere within the search radius - we should have a separate radius check to determine if the user is close enough to the presence to pick it up.

 Phase 4:
 1. [ ] Create found presences page and list found presences.